Hashim1150/HospitalManagementSystem-/README.md

 Managing Patients and Doctors  -Booking Appointments  -Checking Doctor Availability

-make sure you make a scheme
+make sure you are connected to your MySQL server and using the java drivers make a scheme ->database
-->database
   ->tables
        ->doctor
+       doctorid name specialization
        ->patient
+       name age gender
+       ->